Daniel-KM/BeamMeUpToInternetArchive/README.md

 Installation
 ------------

-Uncompress files and rename plugin folder "BeamMeUp".
+Uncompress files and rename plugin folder "BeamMeUpToInternetArchive".

 Change the bucket prefix in the "plugin.ini" file.
 Bucket prefix is used to build the url of each item you beam up to Internet